Bethel, Emma, Grainne, Harry, Marnie, Priya, Qamar, Tia, Tony, Sooraj and maybe you

 As a strategic consultant and social entrepreneur, he continues to be an Associate Partner at Stripe Partners, was Founder of Common Everybody (a platform to connect KS2 school-children in different countries to promote empathy and citizenship), and Partner at What If Innovation (the UK’s largest corporate innovation firm).
 Harry’s past working life includes stops at the Economist Intelligence Unit and Spectrum Strategy Consultants.
 He is also father, beekeeper, paddle-boarder.
 Harry holds MA degrees from Cambridge and SOAS London.

-Qamar Zaman is Co-Founder and Non-Executive Director at the Neighbourly Lab (previously Chief Economist and Director of Data and Insights at the Neighbourly Lab.
-He’s interested in understanding and measuring difficult to measure concepts, and at the Lab he thinks about how we can generate and join together signals on social connectedness.
+Qamar Zaman is Co-Founder and Non-Executive Director at the Neighbourly Lab (previously Chief Economist and Director of Data and Insights).
+He thinks about how we can generate and join together signals on social connectedness.

-He is a Strategic Advisor to Stripe Partners, and Senior Advisor to the Financial Services Culture Board where previously as their Chief Economist and Head of Data and Behavioural Science at the Banking Standards Board he built and led what has become the largest exercise of its kind globally to assess culture and behaviour in financial institutions.
+He is a Strategic Advisor to Stripe Partners, and Senior Advisor to the Financial Services Culture Board where previously as their Chief Economist and Head of Data and Behavioural Science he built and led what has become the largest exercise of its kind globally to assess culture and behaviour in financial institutions.
 Qamar spent the first half of his career at Oliver Wyman, and at the Financial Services Authority, as part of which he was also the principal Economic Advisor to the European Banking Authority in the initial years of the financial crisis.
 He is also an (aspiring) short story writer.
-Qamar holds Masters degrees from Oxford and McGill.
+Qamar holds degrees from Oxford, McGill and LUMS.

-Marnie Freeman is Head of the Co-Design Practice and Qualitative Research at Neighbourly Lab.
+Marnie Freeman is Director and founder of the ethnography, community and co-design department.
 She thinks about how the Lab can build out and use participatory and ethnographic methods to address questions around community cohesion, EDI, reducing isolation and social and cultural mixing.